Vitor-Tx/TestePraticoCedro/README.md

 ## Development server

+Run `npm start json-server` to run a simulated API for the app.

-Run `ng serve` for a dev server.
+In another terminal, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding